-The September release of the monthly FFR report represents a significant update to previous iterations.
+The September release of our monthly FFR report represents a significant update to previous iterations.
 Changes include a new explanatory introduction section, new analysis focused on the monthly tender of interest, and highlights from the weekly auction trial.
 In addition, due to over a year having passed since National Grid’s discontinuation of long term tenders and only a small amount of capacity on multiple month contracts remaining, slides focused on long term tenders from previous auctions have been removed.

-Other highlights from the September report include:
+Other highlights from our September report include:

 - The September monthly tender for October delivery saw average prices of £6.82/MW/h, an increase of 13% from the August tender.
 This reverses a slow decline in average prices seen since the January tender, and is due to a combination of the upcoming launch of the new Dynamic Containment product and the associated increase in overall response demand, as well as increasingly valuable opportunities in wholesale and balancing markets heading into winter